 Simply restarting your PC may be enough to correct some slight problems that may have triggered errors in CHKDSK.

 Generally, CHKDSK does not attempt against the files on your computer, however, being a tool that scans, corrects, and replaces files, it can sometimes make changes that you did not expect, so it is very convenient to be cautious and have a software to recover information.
 Recoverit is professional software that will help you in a very effective and practical way, you can download it at https://recoverit.wondershare.com/ and to use it you just have to do the following:

 Launch Recoverit and look into "Hard Disk Drives".
 Your drive will be there.
 Select and click on "Start".

 Recoverit will initiate a scan on the drive.
 You'll have great features you can use to streamline the scan and recovery process.
 For instance, you can simply tick the file types you want to recover instead of each one.

 Step 3: Preview and Recover Drive Data

 The conclusion of the scan will reveal a long list of the files the software found.
-Recovering them is just matter of you selecting all the files or specific ones and clicking “Recover”.
+Recovering them is just a matter of you selecting all the files or specific ones and clicking "Recover".
 The files will all be retrieved and saved on any location of your choice.

 CHKDSK command is used by millions of users daily to correct, verify, and scan problems on their disks and files, as well as to replace corrupted files but this utility can suffer from errors like "Cannot Lock Current Drive," which has various solutions.
-CHKDSK is a reliable command, but you don’t know if it may make undesirable changes to important files.
-Always being prepared by synchronizing and backing up your operating system is the best solution to protect your information and through software such as AOMEI Backupper it will ensure that your data will always be safe.
+CHKDSK is a reliable command, but you don't know if it may make undesirable changes to important files.
+Always be prepared by synchronizing and backing up your operating system is the best solution to protect your information and through software such as AOMEI Backupper it will ensure that your data will always be safe.